CashnipLeaf/AdvancedAtmosphereTools/README.md

 - Most, if not all parts mods

 **Conflicts With:**
-- Other mods that modify the stock aerodynamics or thermodynamics systems (The latter is not a hard guarantee.
-It depends on which parts of the thermodynamics systems get overridden)
+- Other mods that modify the stock aerodynamics system

 ## Other Features
 MCWS adds a few extra features to help you out when flying, including: